 The Renotex 3D System is highly efficient on a free of any debris wood subfloor.
 In new construction, you don’t need any specific surface prep.
 If you do a reno, try to remove any existing floor covering and open a bare wood.
 No further prep is necessary.

 If an existing covering is decent to be left on the floor, the installer may use the Schönox Renotex.
 If any damage to the wood surface, including voids, large cracks, or breakouts, you should fix them accordingly.
 This step will prevent the self-leveling Schönox AP Rapid Plus from flowing through the structure.

 The insulation and sound sheet are put in place sheet-to-sheet on the plywood or other wood substrate.
-Try to minimize any joints or voids to a width less than 1/8“ between the sheets.
-After that, cover the area with the insulating and sound sheet, close all the gaps to the perimeter by using the RS 50 foam tape to any verticals.
+Minimize any joints or voids to a width less than 1/8“ between the sheets.
+After that, cover the area with the insulating and sound sheet, and close all the gaps to the perimeter using the RS 50 foam tape to any verticals.

 The foam adds sound insulation, while the self-sticking lip glues down to the sheet to prevent the AP Rapid Plus from flowing underneath.
 Thus, concrete over plywood is a great alternative!